redchrision/PollinateFwrk/README.md

 * `uint _initialPayPerPeriod`: Initial payout per cycle time.
 Because the retarget will not come until `_cyclesPerRetarget` actual calls have occurred, you generally want to err on the side of generosity.
 The retargetting algorithm will re-adjust to seek the correct cycle rate.
-However, the algorithm will only (at maximum) halve the nectar payout rate, so if your initial payout is *too* generous, it will take a number of retargets before it has cut back to the right amount.
+However, each retarget event will only (at maximum) halve the nectar payout rate, so if your initial payout is *too* generous, it will take a number of retargets before it has cut back to the right amount.